 Peer Reviewed Medical

 Throughout history, military medical research has pioneered breakthroughs in reconstructive surgery, the use of antibiotics, intensive care, burn care, and kidney dialysis in response to war time needs, benefitting Service members and civilians alike.
-Medical research supported by the PRMRP to address near-term military needs continues this tradition.
+Medical research supported by the PRMRP to address near-term military needs including military readiness, continues this tradition.
 Service members, their dependents, military retirees, and veterans receive military medical services, creating a critical need to support research on a broad spectrum of medical issues affecting these diverse populations that include children and the elderly.
-The PRMRP is committed to funding research that has the potential to profoundly impact the development and implementation of medical devices, drugs, and clinical guidance that will enhance the precision and efficacy of prevention, diagnosis, and treatment across a wide range of disciplines including cardiovascular health, autoimmune diseases and immunology, infectious diseases, internal medicine, neurological and psychological health, orthopedic and regenerative medicine, and respiratory health and injury.
+The PRMRP is committed to supporting research that has the potential to profoundly impact the development and implementation of medical devices, drugs, and clinical guidance that will enhance the precision and efficacy of prevention, diagnosis, and treatment across a wide range of disciplines including cardiovascular and endocrine health, autoimmune diseases and immunology, infectious diseases, internal medicine, neurological and psychological health, orthopedic and regenerative medicine, and respiratory and environmental health and injury.

 Military Health Research Forum

 CAPT David Bacon, PhD

 Military Infectious Diseases Research Program, U.S. Army Medical Research and Materiel Command

 Improving Medical Care for Service Members and Their Families

 Lineage Analysis in Pulmonary Arterial Hypertension